Race Through New York Starring Jimmy Fallon: Lawsuit

 Austria-based Dynamic Motion Rides, also known as DyMoRides, developed the ride system for the attraction based on its patented technology, working closely with Universal Creative.

 Following a series of disagreements between the parties about the cause of delays, Universal made the decision to hire Peterson Inc., a Utah-based steel fabrication company, to build the mechanical parts of the ride system.
 Based on a clause in the contract, Universal forced Dynamic Motion Rides to assign its contract with the drive-and-control system subcontractor directly to Universal.
-The director and owner of this subcontractor is the technical director of Dynamic Motion Systems, which is a sister company of Dynamic Motion Rides.
-He built the special control system for the attraction and completed the project, now directly under contract with Universal.
+The director and owner of the subcontractor, who is the technical director of Dynamic Motion Systems (a sister company of Dynamic Motion Rides) built the special control system for the attraction and completed the project, now directly under contract with Universal.
 The conflict led to a lawsuit filed in 2021 by DyMoRides over $5 million in unpaid bills and damages sought for Universal operating its intellectual property without a license.

 Summary

 Queue

-The attraction is housed inside a replica of 30 Rockefeller, where The Tonight Show is taped, with the corridors of NBC Studios replicated in the queue.
+The attraction is housed inside a replica of 30 Rockefeller Plaza, where The Tonight Show Starring Jimmy Fallon is taped, with the corridors of NBC Studios replicated in the queue.
 Divided in two parts, the queue is composed of one in a lower level and the second in the upper.
-As guests enter the lobby in the lower level, they receive a ticket from NBC pages that matches one of the six colors in the NBC peacock logo.
-This level features displays of items from the history of The Tonight Show, dedicated to each of its past hosts, including television sets from each era of the show, suits and desk props used by the hosts, admittance tickets from each host's tenure, and an NBC video camera used for the show's taping in the golden age, all adjacent to a display of Jimmy Fallon as the current host.
+As guests enter the lobby in the lower level, they receive a ticket from NBC pages that matches one of the six colors in the NBC peacock logo, as they pass by a display of an NBC video camera used for the show's taping in the golden age.
+This level features displays of the history of The Tonight Show dedicated to each of its past hosts, Steve Allen, Jack Paar, Johnny Carson, Jay Leno, and Conan O'Brien.
+Each display includes a television set from their respective eras, playing clips of each host's tenure, suits and desk props used by the hosts and an admittance ticket from each of their tenures, all adjacent to a display of Jimmy Fallon as the current host of The Tonight Show.
 Guests continue to the upper level once the lobby's lighting changes to the color of the NBC ticket they were given.

-In the upper level of the queue, guests are entertained with live daily performances from The Ragtime Gals barbershop quartet onstage a replica of the Tonight Show stage.
+In the upper level of the queue, guests are entertained with live seasonal performances from The Ragtime Gals barbershop quartet onstage a replica of the Tonight Show stage.
 When they're not performing, screens in the stage area play Jimmy's monologues, popular interviews and sketches, such as "History of Rap" and "Lip Sync Battle".
 The upper level also has interactive desks throughout the waiting area where guests can send personalized Tonight Show Thank You Notes, play retro-style Fallon video games and have a meet-and-greet with Hashtag the Panda.